luuthuan/REST-API-with-EMM/README.md

 # REST-API-with-EMM
-create a REST API with Express, Mongoose, MongoDB
+create a basic REST API with CRUD with Express, Mongoose, MongoDB

-d